jpaulm/fbp-tutorial-filter-file/Step12/README.md

 The actual code for `Filter.java` can be seen at [Code for "Filter"](code/Filter.java).
 Note that the input External Ports both use a standard component `SubIn`, while the output External Port uses component `SubOut`.
 The External Port name is passed to the process via an IIP.

 The External Port symbol may be thought of as a kind of visual shorthand, as all the parts are determined except for the *external* names.
-Here is a diagram with an External Port "blown up" - it also shows the port information:
+Here is a diagram showing an External Port "blown up" - it also shows the port information:

 !["Blown up" External Port](Step12-3.png)